PowerDNS/pdns/docs/markdown/recursor/settings.md

 Frequently, Response Policy Zones get to be very large, so it is customary to update them over IXFR.

 An RPZ can be loaded from file or slaved from a master.
-To load from file, use:
+To load from file, use for example:

 ```
-rpzFile("filename", ..settings.. )
+rpzFile("dblfilename", {defpol=Policy.Custom, defcontent="badserver.example.com"})
 ```

-To slave from a master and start IXFR to get updates, use:
+To slave from a master and start IXFR to get updates, use for example:

 ```
-rpzMaster("192.0.2.4", "policy.rpz", ..settings..)
+rpzMaster("192.0.2.4", "policy.rpz", {defpol=Policy.Drop})
 ```

 In this example, 'policy.rpz' denotes the name of the zone to query for.